oneebhkhan/CS596-Proj/README.md

 <b>Fig.5 - MPI Implementation Timing Results</b>
 <br>
 <br>
+After seeing an improvement through multithreaded, we implemented multiprocessing using MPI.
+Here the results are promising as well.
+From 510 seconds with MPI Size 1 to 38.530 seconds with MPI Size 13, we see a 13x speedup.

+We see a near 2x speed up when we go from MPI Size 12 to Size 13, since in there are 13 render cycles and in the case with MPI Size 12, one rank of the 12 will have to do double the computation in a serial manner.

 ### Hybrid MPI + Multi-threading Parallel Mitsuba Rendering
 <!-- add Interactive Job Command -->